 The biotech industry invented and continues to promote the idea that genetic modification is “natural” and “has been going on for millions of years.”
 This is BS.
 Within the molecular biology field, the difference between “genetic modification” and natural interspecies gene transfers is clear cut.
 The confusion only exists out in the general population (though some scientists remain confused, too).

-If genes are introduced or amplified through natural methods – methods that aren’t invasive and unnatural – we refer to those as “conventional breeding” methods.
+We refer to natural methods – methods that aren’t invasive and unnatural – as “conventional breeding” methods.
 Conventional breeding includes techniques such as backcrossing (breeding a plant with its parent) or artificial selection (picking two parents with the desired genes and getting them to reproduce normally).

 How It Works